antmicro/kenning-bare-metal-iree-runtime/README.md

 ## Running tests

 For unit tests implementation, the `ceedling` framework was used.
-You may need to install it with the following commands:
+You need ruby and gem to install it, for Debian-based distributions you can use:
 ```bash
 apt-get install ruby
 gem install ceedling